 Much of the grandeur of Hadrian’s Villa has disappeared thanks to time, excavations, and travelers on the Grand Tour who took home souvenirs.
 But there was just enough left to give us an idea of the majesty this mini-city would have held when Hadrian was here.
-And when we couldn’t envision it on our own, Context’s architecture expert Diane Archibald, who has studied the site extensively, helped us fill in the gaps and understand the importance of this architectural wonder.
+And when we couldn’t envision it on our own, our expert tour guide Diane from Context Travel helped us fill in the gaps and understand the importance of this architectural wonder.

 We started our tour at the Pecile, a huge garden surrounded by an arcade with a swimming pool.
 This functional but beautiful area provided a space for residents to take their daily walks, regardless of the weather.
 It was our first look at one of Hadrian’s favorite creations – one of a number of water features using the aqueducts that carried water to Rome.